LawRato

 Human Rights of Prisoners: Current Scenario

-The Supreme Court of India in one of its landmark judgments has given a very obvious answer to the question that whether prisoners are persons and whether they are entitled to fundamental rights while in custody, it said: “ Are & lsquo prisoners' persons?
-Yes, of course.
-To answer in the negative is to convict the nation and the Constitution of dehumanization and to repudiate the world legal order, which now recognizes rights of prisoners in the International Covenant on Prisoners' Rights to which India has signed assent.”
+The Supreme Court of India in one of its landmark judgments has stated that prisoners are persons and have fundamental rights even while in custody.
 However, these rights are constantly violated as the disturbing conditions of the prison portraying custodial deaths, physical violence/torture, degrading treatment, custodial rape, poor quality of food, lack of water supply, poor health system support, and not producing the prisoners to the court, unjustified prolonged incarceration, forced labor and other problems observed by the apex court have led to judicial activism.
 In a recent case, the entire Sikandra Police Station of Agra city was booked for an alleged custodial death of a 32-year-old man after he was tortured in front of his 55-year-old mother leading to the suspension of an inspector and two sub-inspectors.

 Consult: Top Criminal Lawyers in India